lajosbencz/http-echo/README.md

 ### Environment

-⚠️ Environment variables will only be used if `-env` argument was enabled _(enabled by default for Docker image)_
+⚠️ Environment variables will only be used if `-env` flag was enabled _(enabled by default for Docker image)_

 ```bash
 LOG_JSON="0"